 Here is Baby E as of 7 weeks ago.
 And let me tell you a lot has changed in that amount of time!!
 That buldge on the bottom is the yolk sac (in case you are wondering like I was).
 Apparently they (the doctors) like big yolk sacs.
 I find out something new every pregnancy.

 I will actually be having my second ultrasound in ~ 4 weeks so that will be fun to show a comparison.
 And for those wondering, we are not going to find out the gender (just like with the first four!).

 A, B & C are super excited!
 There is much talk amongst them as to what the gender and name will be.
 We have told D but I don't think she quite gets it yet but I know she will be a great big sister.
 So there you have it, officially :)

 I married my college sweetheart right after we both graduated from UT in 2001.
-I am a blessed to be a homeschool Mom of five amazing children (ages 1 to 9 years) whom I often refer to as A, B, C, D and E. I love to blog about my life and my family.
+I have a degree in Zoology.
+I am blessed to be a homeschool Mom of five amazing children (ages 2 to 9 years) whom I often refer to as A, B, C, D and E. We are expecting our sixth child next January.
+I love to blog about my life and my family.
 I also enjoy doing product reviews and hosting giveaways!